 If you’re stuck for cash or don’t care much for audio, you’ll be happy with level one.
 To get the best out of this range try this microphone:

-With a Micover Slipover Windscreen for Nikon ME-1 for better noise control:
+With a Micover Slipover Windscreen for Nikon ME-1

 For audio monitoring, this should do:

 The camera has internal levels control (primitive, and not variable while recording) for recording while in live view and also for monitoring.